Extension of Killing vector fields beyond compact Cauchy horizons: Introduction

 \subsection{Strategy of the proofs}

-Let us start by recalling how the Killing vector field was constructed in \cite{PetersenRacz2018} on the globally hyperbolic side of the Cauchy horizon.
-This will clarify the difficulty in extending the Killing vector field beyond the Cauchy horizon.
-The first step is to construct a vector field $Z$ which solves the Killing equation up to any order at the Cauchy horizon.
-This computation was the main novelty in \cite{PetersenRacz2018}, generalising classical work by Moncrief-Isenberg \cite{MoncriefIsenberg1983}.
-The Killing vector field was then constructed on the globally hyperbolic region $D(\S)$ by solving the linear wave equation
+Let us start by recalling how we proved in \cite{PetersenRacz2018} that $W$ (defined here in Theorem \ref{thm: Killing close to horizon}) is a Killing vector field on the globally hyperbolic side of the Cauchy horizon.
+This will clarify the difficulty in showing that $W$ is a Killing vector field beyond the Cauchy horizon.
+The first step is to show that $W$ solves the Killing equation up to any order at the Cauchy horizon.
+This computation is the main novelty in \cite{PetersenRacz2018}, generalising classical work by Moncrief and Isenberg \cite{MoncriefIsenberg1983}.
+A Killing vector field $\widehat W$ (which a posteriori is shown to coincide with $W$) is then constructed on the globally hyperbolic region $D(\S)$ by solving the linear wave equation

 for any $m \in \N_0$.
-The solvability of the system (\ref{eq: wave prop}-\ref{eq: wave prop ID}) on $D(\S) \cup \H$ was guaranteed by \cite{Petersen2018}*{Thm.
-1.6}, in which the author proved that linear wave equations can be solved on $D(\S)$ given initial data on $\H$.
-Using $\Ric = 0$, a direct consequence of (\ref{eq: wave prop}-\ref{eq: wave prop ID}) is that the Lie derivative $\L_W g$ solves the homogeneous wave equation
+The solvability of the system (\ref{eq: wave prop}-\ref{eq: wave prop ID}) on $D(\S) \cup \H$ is guaranteed by \cite{Petersen2018}*{Thm.\ 1.6}, in which the author proved that linear wave equations can be solved on $D(\S)$ given initial data on $\H$.
+Using $\Ric = 0$, a direct consequence of (\ref{eq: wave prop}-\ref{eq: wave prop ID}) is that the Lie derivative $\L_{\widehat W} g$ solves the homogeneous wave equation